-Like any movement, you’ll want to consider the accuracy, maintenance required, and expected longevity.
+Like any movement, you’ll want to consider the accuracy, maintenance required and expected longevity.

 Maximum Recorded Time

-Analogue and mechanical chronographs often only have a limited capacity for how much time they can record.
+Analog and mechanical chronographs often only have a limited capacity for how much time they can record.
 Typically, they can measure up to 30 or 60 minutes, however, some have the capacity to measure up to 12 hours and beyond.
 Keep in mind your use case, and find the chronograph that works for you.